 This was partly caused by the fact that APRS messages addressed to me sometimes ended up being routed to the repeaters gateway which acts toward the APRS-IS network as a gateway.
 Hence the repeaters gateway does not know how to handle this, the message was dropped.
 So now I stick to -5 or -12.

 This is a useful trick every repeater sysop will be thankful for if you activate it.

 Now you will appear in the “Stations heard directly” on aprs.fi.
 Here an example of our club repeater.

 This will also provide input data for aprsdirect coverage maps.

 At last but not at least we need to tell the radio to send D-PRS each time we key up.
 This is pretty easy.

 Whenever you receive D-PRS data a popup will come up on the screen showing you some of the details of the remote station.

 However, it is possible to show more information.
 Depending what the remote station has set, you will see various information.
 Note the remote stations local time in the lower left corner of the display.
 This goes as follows.

-Thanks for reading, I hope everything is clear despite being very clear.
+Thanks for reading, I hope everything is clear despite being very lengthy.
 Let me know in the comments what you think or what needs to be clarified.